GitoriousLispBackup/eql/CL_EQL/README.txt

 - run: 'eql local-server.lisp' (example 9)
        (optionally build/run executable in "<example 9>/exe/")
 - load "q.lisp" (requires CFFI)

-WHY?
-====

-Say you have a non threaded CL, and want to use a GUI in Slime without any setup/run/crash hassle.

 THE '#q' READER MACRO